*This slide show represents a visual interpretation and is not intended to provide, nor substitute as, medical and/or clinical advice.

 This educational activity has been developed by

-Men's Health Network and Mechanisms in Medicine Inc.
+Mechanisms in Medicine Inc.

 This activity is supported by independent educational grants from Ferring, Janssen Biotech, Pfizer, and Sanofi Genzyme.